Calisto Bassi

 Calisto Bassi (beginning of the 19th century, in Cremona – c.
 1860, in Abbiategrasso) was an Italian opera librettist.

-Bassi wrote many original librettos and was also active as translator into Italian of several librettos from other languages.
-For many years he was also stage director at La Scala in Milan.
+Bassi wrote many original librettos and was also active as a translator into Italian of several librettos from other languages.
+For many years, he was also the stage director at La Scala in Milan.

 Original librettos

 Translations

 This is a partial list of librettos translated into Italian by Bassi.
 Location and date refer to the first performance of the translated version.